 In the study, Jackson & Cross distinguish between three different ways that organisms operate in their environment, Darwinian, Skinnerian, and Popperian.
 Darwinian animals rely on “hardwired” responses to stimuli, while Skinnerian organisms can modulate their hardwired behavior dependent on feedback stimuli from the environment.
 Popperian animals, on the other hand, are unique in that they can formulate plans ahead of time and act on those plans.
 The discovery that jumping spiders may fall under the third category of organism is an exciting prospect and adds to the growing list of evidence of advanced cognition in non-human species.

 So what do these spiders mean for humans?
 Like most species of spider, jumping spiders are non-aggressive so they pose little to no danger to humans unless threatened.
 Though they technically are venomous, as they use their venom to incapacitate their prey, they very rarely bite.
 Even if they do, they are unable to administer a large enough quantity of venom to be harmful to humans.
+Being bitten produces a reaction similar to that of a mosquito bite.
 In fact, many gardeners are fans of the creatures as they eat up pests that would otherwise ruin crops.
 So if you see one of these unique creatures in the wild, take a moment to enjoy its affable appearance and behavior, but otherwise leave it be!